NoBlackBoxes/LastBlackBox/course/versions/buildabrain/04_how-computers-work/README.md

   delay(1500);
 }
 ```

-- **Challenge**: Try to add some more notes to play a recognizable melody!
+  - **Challenge**: Try to add some more notes and play a recognizable melody!
-<details><summary><strong>Target</strong></summary>
-    You should here a (somewhat unpleasant) sound from the piezo buzzer
+> You should here a (somewhat unpleasant) sound from the piezo buzzer
-</details><hr>

 **TASK**: Measure an **analog** signal from your LDR light sensor circuit and send the measured values to your host computer via the USB (serial) connection.
   - *Hint*: Connect the output voltage of your light sensor (the "middle" of the divider) to an analog input pin (the example below uses pin A0).
   - *Note*: In order to see what values are measured, the following program sends the analog values as text characters over the USB serial connection to your laptop.
 Your can watch these values arrive by opening the Arduino IDE's "Serial Monitor" (an icon in the upper-right corner of the main window).
   - Upload this [code](/boxes/computers/arduino/ide/tone/tone.ino) to your Arduino.
 ```c
 /*
   Analog